What to look for when switching electricity providers

 There are many reasons for switching electricity providers, and while price is generally one of the biggest reasons for switching there are other factors to consider such as:

 - The way the electricity company generates its energy.
 Does it all come from coal powered power stations or do they generate energy from clean energy such as solar and hydroelectric?

 - Customer service.
 Sometimes great customer service comes at a higher price but it’s often worth it.
 Not sure what makes an electricity provider worth considering?
 Our Mozo People's Choice Awards can help.

 How do I switch electricity plans?

-Some of the details you might need include:
+Some of the details you might need when you sign up include:

 - The supply address